Volunteers Needed

 Ashburnham’s Children of the Woods Tavern

-The developer and proprietor of the Children of the Woods Tavern was Nathan Melvin, born June 1729 in Concord, Massachusetts.
+The developer and proprietor of the Children of the Woods Tavern was Nathan Melven, born June 1729 in Concord, Massachusetts.
 He married Anna Foster in 1752 and went on to have at least 3 sons and 6 daughters with her.

 Behind the name Children of the Woods Tavern